 Pro Bono Advising

-Lee Branson, Assistant Director of the Pro Bono Service Program, can help you identify firms that will allow you to most actively pursue public service work.
-Lee can be reached at (617) 496-1761 or email@example.com.
-Her office is located in Wasserstein 3085.
+The Office of Clinical and Pro Bono Programs helps you identify firms that will allow you to most actively pursue public service work.